Rob217/Learning-C-/README.md

-# This repository contains the code I write as I learn C++.
+# This repository contains the code I write as I learn C++

 ## Reasons for learning C++
 Having worked only with relatively high-level programming languages so far in my career (Python, MATLAB), I wanted to learn more about the underlying mechanics of how these programmes were interacting with the underlying computer.
 I decided C++ would be a good language to learn because it teaches me a lot about what is going on 'under the hood', how memory allocation and management works, how algorithms are designed, and what the data structures and functions I had been using until this point were actually doing.
 I also hope that learning these things will help me write faster, more efficient code and help me when learning other programming languages in the future.